mzmine/mzmine_documentation/docs/data_conversion.md

 [MetaboLights](https://www.ebi.ac.uk/metabolights/), and
 [MetabolomicsWorkbench](https://www.metabolomicsworkbench.org/).
 All detailed information about the submission requirements and needed information can be found on each webpage.
 If possible and used for data processing, upload both the original raw and the converted (centroided) data files.
+The converted (open format) file enables the easy integration in other tools, while the original raw data might contain metadata and profile data that remains uncovered by the converted format.
 Additionally, a metadata file should be added, containing information about the input files and their experimental information.

 ## Page Contributors